ETCLabs/RDMnet/docs/getting_started/using_controller.md

 ## Handling Callbacks

-The library will dispatch callback notifications from the context in which rdmnet_core_tick() is called (in the default configuration, this is a single dedicated worker thread).
+The library will dispatch callback notifications from the background thread which is started when rdmnet_init() is called.
 It is safe to call any RDMnet API function from any callback; in fact, this is the recommended way of handling many callbacks.

 For example, a very common controller behavior will be to fetch a client list from the broker after a successful connection: